ahayyes/SingleNAD_Hayes_et_al/README.md

 **Code**

 R Code for these analyses are found here.
-There is code to analyse the ARGs-OAP, MetaPhlAn, and BacMet pipeline outputs in R. There is also code to analyse the qPCR, growth curves and plating assays.
+There is code to analyse the ARGs-OAP, MetaPhlAn, and BacMet pipeline outputs in R. There is also code to analyse the qPCR, plating assays, and example code to analyse the growth curves.